laisbsc/webScrappingDaft/README.md

 https://docs.docker.com/engine/installation/windows/ to setup docker on windows.
 *I added a note to add documentation for windows installation on the scrapy-splash repo*

-To check if splash is running vist the http://127.0.0.1:8050/ on a browser where you should see a webpage that looks like
+To check if splash is running visit the http://127.0.0.1:8050/ on a browser where you should see a webpage that looks like

 ![alt text](https://github.com/avacadoadam/webScrappingDaft/blob/master/splashWebpageExample.png)

 *I believe this may be the issue*
+*UPDATE: This was the issue.
+I had the wrong port and docker was also a bit flaky.
+Fixed port and repaired Docker, crawler works! :D

 ## Also included a slight code update
 The code in parse function in /spiders/daft.py